 Both of his parents are known to pile on the pounds easily and become obese, so be careful to monitor his treat intake, as well as making sure that all food is secured in kitchen cupboards, or at least kept out of paws reach.
 Unfortunately, if he can see it, he will probably get it, and the Puggle will nibble on anything and everything in sight.

 The grooming needs of the Puggle are relatively simple.
-A twice weekly brush will keep his short and shiny coat healthy and will ensure that any dead hairs will be picked up rather than finding itself on your clothes.
-Because of his propensity to skin allergies it is important to use grooming products that are specifically designed for dogs with sensitive skin.
+A twice-weekly brush will keep his short and shiny coat healthy.
+It will also ensure that any dead hairs will be picked up rather than finding itself on your clothes.
+Because of his propensity to skin allergies, it is important to use grooming products that are specifically designed for dogs with sensitive skin.
 If he has a wrinkly face, then be sure to cleanse his folds with a cotton wall ball and specialized Pug products.

 Be sure to keep his eyes clean too, and to rinse them with water if you can see any dirt in them.
 It is also important to regularly check his large floppy ears, as they can often become infected with dirt and a build-up of wax.